talsma-ict/lazy4j/README.md

 # Lazy4J

-A generic `Lazy` class in java
+- A `Lazy` class in java.
+- A `LazyValueMap`.

 ## What is it?

+### Lazy

-A lazy function that is evaluated only when it is first needed, remembering the result so it does not get called again.
+Wrapper for a standard java `Supplier` function that only evaluates the wrapped function when it is first needed, remembering the result so it does not need to get called again.

-Technically, `Lazy` is a wrapper for standard Java `Supplier` functions.
+### LazyValueMap

+Map that can stores values as `Lazy` values.

 ## Why?

 We feel this ought to be provided out of the box and should have been when lambda's were introduced, back in Java 8.

-Fortunately, it's not very difficult to create, so that's what we did.
+Fortunately, a `Lazy` class implementation is not very difficult to create, so that's what we did.

 ## Example